What are the criteria a celestial body should have to be a planet?

 A discovery in 2003 helped change the classification of Pluto.
 While observing that planet, an astronomer found a larger object near it.
 He named it Eris.
 Astronomers who name celestial objects reflected upon Pluto’s location and size and eventually downgraded Pluto’s status to that of a dwarf planet.

-READ ALSO: What are the example of product and services?
+READ ALSO: What is the difference between wool and yarn?

 What are the criteria for a planet?